verdan/flaskoidc/README.md

 ```

-Following environment variables along with their default values are available and must be set based on the settings.
+Following environment variables along with their default values are available for `flaskoidc`.

 ```python
 # Flask `SECRET_KEY` config value